goodekat/LIME-diagnostics-paper/README.md

     training data (based on Hamby 173 and 252), bullet testing data (based on Hamby 224 sets 1 and 11), and example matching signatures (based on data provided by Heike).
-  - `file-organization.R` contains R code for organizing the files to be added to the GitHub repository and preparing and moving files to the submission folder.
+  - `figure-compression.R` contains R code for compressing the static figure used in the manuscript
   - `paper.R` contains the R code extracted from `paper.Rnw` using code in `file-organization.R`.
+  - `submission-steps.R` contains the to do list and R code for preparing the files for submission to the ASA Data Science Journal.

 **`data`**